 Hi, I’m Chrissy.
 I’m a wife, a mother of two and a grandmother of five.

 My garden is my little sanctuary of peace and relaxation.
-My husband of thirty seven years is my constant companion and our five grandchildren keep us young.
+My husband of thirty-eight years is my constant companion and our five grandchildren keep us young.

-With a limited education but a lot of determination, hard work and encouragement from my husband, I entered university to graduate with a Graduate Certificate in 2004 at the age of forty seven.
+With a limited education but a lot of determination, hard work and encouragement from my husband, I entered university to graduate with a Graduate Certificate in 2004 at the age of forty-seven.
 This experience then propelled me into doing something more with my hobby of writing and ventured into publishing short stories and poems in local and online magazines and newspapers.
 This I continued to do for about five years.

 My husband and I cared for my father after my mother’s death until December 2016 when my health again crashed.
 Dad entered a nursing home nearby so I could concentrate on my diagnosis, treatment and recovery.
 After two major surgeries in August 2017, I have recovered amazingly quickly but my lifestyle has changed a little and I’m less active.

 So, here I am and I continue with what I love to do.
 I hope you will stop by from time to time to read my latest poems, stories and updates of any further publications.